 - share lesson plans and curriculum outcomes

-- encourage opportunities to meet in person to discuss any concerns
+- encourage them to meet you in person to discuss any concerns

-- refer parents to the the Parent Portal of this website where they can get more information about the curriculum, parent-specific information about healthy development, sexual health and their role in sexual health education
+- refer parents to the the Parent Portal of this website.
+Here they can get more information about the curriculum, parent-specific information about healthy development, sexual health and their role in sexual health education

-What If a Parent Wants to Observe a Class?
+If a Parent Wants to Watch a Class

-Teachers are not obligated to honour parental requests to observe classes and may obtain further guidance from the school administration or the Alberta Teachers’ Association.
+Teachers are not obligated to honour parental requests to observe classes.
+The teacher should speak with the school administration or the Alberta Teachers’ Association for more guidance.